Vyral/base-template/_drafts/whats-our-blue-tape-guarantee.md

 {% include youtube.html %}

-Bad communication ruins relationships and real estate transactions.
-Here’s our communication guarantee to you at Atlas Premier Realty.
+<center><em>Bad communication ruins relationships and real estate transactions.
+Here’s our communication guarantee to you at Atlas Premier Realty.</em></center>

-We’re excited to talk to you about something new that we’re doing here at Atlas Premier Realty that is a little different.
+<br>We’re excited to talk to you about something new that we’re doing here at Atlas Premier Realty that is a little different.
 One of the things that we’re finding is that people often have issues with lack of communication when it comes to real estate.

 **What we’ve come up with in response is our Blue Tape Communication Guarantee**.
 When you are working with one of our agents, we guarantee that you will speak to your agent or another person on our team at least every week.